processone/docs.ejabberd.im/content/admin/configuration.md

 Example:

-To use the module add `mod_delegation` to `modules` section:
+To use the module add `mod_delegation` to `modules` section.
+If you want to delegate namespaces to a component, specify them in the namespaces option, and associate them to a access rule, e.g.:

-		modules:
+		module:
 		...
-		  mod_delegation: {}
+		  mod_delegation:
-		  ...

-If you want to delegate namespaces to a component, specify them in the component configurations, e.g.:

-		listen:
-		  ...
-		  -
-		    port: 8888
-		    module: ejabberd_service
-		    hosts:
-		      "sat-pubsub.example.org":
-		        password: "secret"
-		    delegations:
+		    namespaces:
 		      "urn:xmpp:mam:1":
 		         filtering: ["node"]
+		         access: external_mam
 		      "http://jabber.org/protocol/pubsub":
-		        filtering: []
+		      access: external_pubsub
 		  ...

+You'll also have to define the access rules to allow the component to handle the namespaces:

+		 access:
+		 ...
+		   external_pubsub:
+		     external_component: allow
+		   external_mam:
+		     external_component: allow

+		 acl:
+		 ...
+		   external_component:
+		     server:
+		       - "sat-pubsub.example.org"

 In the example above `sat-pubsub.example.org` will receive all `pubsub` requests and all `MAM` requests with the `node` filtering attribute presented in `<query/>`.